radstevee/axi/docs/src/ui/resource-packs.md

 `axi.external_addr` and `axi.external_port` JVM properties.

 To send a resource pack to a player, you can use `Audience#sendAxiPack`.
-This call will suspend until the pack has either loaded or it failed to load, it returns whether the pack has loaded for the entire audience, if it has not loaded already.
+This call will suspend until the pack has either loaded or it failed to load since it returns whether the pack has loaded for each receiving player.